 We hope this article on how to remove background noise in DaVinci Resolve has been helpful to you, let us know what you think in the comments.

 If you’ve ever had to edit audio in your filmmaking career, you’ll know the burden of receiving the sound recording and the first thing you hear is unwanted background noise creeping into each and every scene.
-It happens quite often where you have a perfectly shot scene, with a cinematic setup and then when you […]
+In this guide, we show you how to remove background noise in Premiere Pro.
+It happens quite often where […]

 Audacity is one of the best audio editing platforms in the world, and it’s absolutely free.
 Audacity can be used for a number of things, from editing your film audio in post-production to running your own podcast – it has all the tools you need to record and edit high-quality audio.
 In this article we […]